functional-koans/clojure-koans/README.md

 ### Contributing

 Patches are encouraged!
-Make sure the answer sheet still passes (`script/test`, or `script\test` on Windows), and send a pull request.
+Make sure the answer sheet still passes (`script/test`, or `script\test` on Windows, or `lein koan test` on lein2), and send a pull request.

 The file ideaboard.txt has lots of good ideas for new koans to start, or things to add to existing koans.
 So write some fun exercises, add your answers to